fastrgv/SliderPuzzles/README.md

 * Windows versions use runtime-priority control for arcade-level response.

-Rebuildable using the free GNU Ada compiler, even on OSX.
+Rebuildable using the free GNU Ada compiler.

 Includes 12 puzzle games that use ascii characters only:  rush-hour, klotski, flat7, flatAZ, sokoban, hole-in-one, hole-in-one+4, nine, dirty-dozen, panama, annoying-sliders.

 See the image "./puzzles.png" for a visual of some of the available puzzzles.

-* Two of these puzzles, Flat7 & FlatAZ, are my own creations.
-They are 2-dimensional versions of my 3D, OpenGL "Rufas Cube" puzzles, available at:  https://sourceforge.net/projects/rufascube/

 Usable keys for all: